 People have been abusing drugs now more than ever before.
 Some of us don’t even have pain anymore, but we still crave them.
 The reason behind that is that they are comparable to heroin, and they derive from the plant for heroin use.
 Here’s a direction:

-The end result is always the same, the behavior repeats.
-You become hooked!
+The end result is commonly the same: the behavior repeats, and addiction enters the frame.

 ‘I couldn’t manage the pain’